dianarosenberger/dianarosenberger.github.io/_posts/2016-02-24-weekinreview.md

 **Recommended Reading for the Scott Richmond Book Club:**

-“The Internet as the Anti-Television” – Christian Sandvig
+“The Internet as the Anti-Television” by Christian Sandvig

-*New Media, Old Media: A History and Theory Reader* – Ed.
+*New Media, Old Media: A History and Theory Reader* ed.
 Wendy Chung and Anna Fisher

-“A Mathematical Theory of Information” – Claude Shannon
+“A Mathematical Theory of Information” by Claude Shannon

-“‘Animated Pictures’, Tales of Cinema’s Forgotten Future” – Tom Gunning
+“‘Animated Pictures’, Tales of Cinema’s Forgotten Future” by Tom Gunning

 **Further questions:**